project-pku/pkuSprite/README.md

 }
 ```

-Notice how a `"$"` has been appended to it?
-This denoted that a value is *modified*.
-This just means that when searching for a particular value in (in this case `"Front"`), the SFAM should be used to decide which value to take until an unmodified value (i.e. one without a `"$"` is found).
+Notice how a `"$"` has been appended to it.
+This denotes that a value is *modified*.
+This just means that when searching for a particular value (in this case `"Front"`), the SFAM should be used to decide which value to take until an unmodified value (i.e. one without a `"$"` is found).
 Note that this means we can nest modifiers:

 ```jsonc
 "Front$": {